Drzemlik/JugglingGame/README.md

 # To Be Done Lists: Bugs And Issues

-## Game Mechanics
+## Game Mechanics Bugs and Issues
 1. the clock does not react/reset on a ball falling to the ground = no scoring

-2. clock should be larger and located closer to the canvas
+2. clock should be larger and located closer to the canvas - **fixed**

 3. no highscores